This is a guest post by my dad, Hans Couwenbergh, about his experience on a Marrakech food tour with Marrakech Food Tours before the pandemic.

-We had two dishes: Tangia, which is slow cooked lamb coming out of the oven we just had a look at, and Mechoui, which is whole roasted lamb server with salt and cumin.
+We had two dishes: Tangia, which is slow-cooked lamb coming out of the oven we just had a look at, and Mechoui, which is a whole roasted lamb server with salt and cumin.
 Both plates were shared by the little group and rather than using cutlery the bread was the tool to take your share of the food.
 It was very tasty!

-Our next stop was a small restaurant, called Naima.
+Our next stop was a small restaurant.
 A lady there makes the best vegetarian couscous one can get in Marrakech.
-As drinks we got a lovely mint tea, very refreshing!
+As for drinks, we got a lovely mint tea, very refreshing!
 While sampling the food I really regretted I already had been eating so much before and I was embarrassed how much of this excellent food we left on the table.

 Before we went to our last stop on the tour we went into a bakery.
 This used to be the place where lots of women would bring their dough and get it baked.
-More recently, as people more and more bake at home they are now producing the bread mainly for restaurants, some 4,000 breads a day.
-Unfortunately, for some reason both Sonia and I failed to make pictures here.
+More recently, as people more and more bake at home they are now producing the bread mainly for restaurants, some 4,000 pieces of bread a day.
+Unfortunately, for some reason, both Sonia and I failed to take pictures here.

 Last stop: cookies and smoothies.
 The traditional one is based on avocado with milk and some other stuff I can’t remember; I stuck with strawberry and mango.
 The cookies were really nice but as we’d all had been eating so much already… Luckily, Youssef came to the rescue and got us each a nice box so we could take our cookies with us.